 The men's and women's alpine ski teams both win the NJCAA National Championship.

-The College purchases Kolk House, which is renamed Durick Hall in honor of Elizabeth Durick, a longtime professor, administrator and trustee.
+The College purchases Kolk House, which is renamed Durick Hall.

 The women's alpine ski team wins national championship.